-$$\beta^{} = \beta - E \left[ \frac{dV}{V} \frac{dM}{M} \right]$$
+$$\beta^{} = \beta - E \left[\frac{dV{t}}{V{t}} \frac{dM{t}}{M{t}} \right]$$

-$$= \beta + R\rho\sigma + R{V}\sigma^{2}.$$ (35)
+$$= \beta + R\rho\sigma + R{V}\sigma^{2}.$$ (37)

-4.2 Estimated option prices
+4.1 Estimated option prices

-To illustrate the option pricing implications of the AML estimation methodology, I will focus upon the myopic power utility pricing kernel, with $R_V = R_J = 0$ .
+To illustrate the option pricing implications of the AML estimation methodology, I will focus upon the myopic power utility pricing kernel, with $R_V = R_J = 0$.
 This is done for two reasons.
-First, the appropriate risk adjustments for pricing options can be estimated solely from past stock index excess returns under the AML methodology presented above, whereas pricing volatility or jump risk premia requires incorporating additional information from option prices or option returns.
-Second, the power utility pricing kernel is the jump-diffusion equivalent of the conditional capital asset pricing model.
-Substantial deviations of observed option prices from the power utility valuations indicate investment opportunities with an excessively favorable instantaneous return/risk tradeoff from a conditional CAPM perspective.
-Of course, it is possible that such investment opportunities can be rationally explained by investors' aversions to time-varying volatility or jump risk, which would show up in non-zero $R_V$ or $R_J$ .
+First, the appropriate risk adjustments for pricing options can be estimated solely from past stock index excess returns under the AML methodology presented above, whereas pricing volatility or jump risk premia under other specifications requires incorporating additional information from option prices or option returns.

+Second, the power utility pricing kernel is a useful performance measure that has been previously employed for assessing returns on options (Coval and Shumway, 2001) and on mutual funds (e.g., Cumby and Glen, 1990).
+It is also the standard benchmark against which implicit pricing kernels are compared (Rosenberg and Engle, 2002; Bliss and Panagirtzoglou, 2004).
+While equivalent to a conditional CAPM criterion when stock market and option returns are approximately conditionally normal, using a power utility pricing kernel is more robust to the substantial departures from normality observed with returns on out-of-the-money options.20 Large deviations of observed option prices from the power utility valuations indicate investment opportunities with an excessively favorable conditional return/risk tradeoff.
+Of course, it is possible that such investment opportunities can be rationally explained by investors' aversions to time-varying volatility or to jump risk, which would show up in non-zero R_V or R_I .

-Since (31) requires excess returns, the ABL data were adjusted by monthly dividend yields and 1month Treasury bill rates obtained from the Web sites of Robert Shiller and Ken French, respectively.
+Since (33) requires excess returns, the ABL data were adjusted by monthly dividend yields and 1month Treasury bill rates obtained from the Web sites of Robert Shiller and Ken French, respectively.
 In addition, the ABL data set was extended through 2001 using CRSP data, for use in out-of-sample tests.
-Since the substantial autocorrelations in daily S&P 500 index returns estimated by Andersen et al (2002) over 1953-96 were not apparent over the post-1996 period, post-'96 excess returns were used directly, without prefiltration.
+Since the substantial autocorrelations in daily S&P 500 index returns estimated by Andersen et al. (2002) over 1953-96 were not apparent over the post-1996 period, post-'96 excess returns were used directly, without prefiltration.